-- If you have more than one AWS account within a same region and wants to share or transfer the data, you can peer the VPCs across those accounts to create a file sharing network.
-You can also use a VPC peering connection to allow other VPCs to access resources you have in one of your VPCs.
+- If you have more than one AWS account within the same region and want to share or transfer the data, you can peer the VPCs across those accounts to create a file-sharing network.
+You can also use a VPC peering connection to allow other VPCs to access the resources you have in one of your VPCs.

 A VPC peering connection can help you to facilitate the transfer of data.

 19. What Is The Function Of Amazon Elastic Compute Cloud?

 Answer: Amazon Elastic compute cloud also known as Amazon EC2 is an Amazon web service that provides scalable resources and makes computing easier for developers.

 - It provides easily configurable options and allows the user to configure the capacity.